mahbhlddnhakkh/yuv-manipulations-2/README.md

 ```
 Usage:
-/path/to/image -info
+myyuv_cli /path/to/image -info
-/path/to/image.bmp -to_yuv format -o /path/to/new_image.myyuv
+myyuv_cli /path/to/image.bmp -to_yuv format -o /path/to/new_image.myyuv
-/path/to/image.myyuv -compress compression [params...] -o /path/to/new_image.myyuv
+myyuv_cli /path/to/image.myyuv -compress compression [params...] -o /path/to/new_image.myyuv
-/path/to/image.myyuv -decompress -o /path/to/new_image.myyuv
+myyuv_cli /path/to/image.myyuv -decompress -o /path/to/new_image.myyuv

 YUV formats:
 IYUV